achgls/music-genre-classification/README.md

 Any experiment will generate a results directory with training metrics as well as a `config.json` file.
 This file can be used an argument to the main script to reproduce the experiment.
-It that experiment was seeded for reproducibility (specified `--seed` argument), one should obtain exactly the same results.
+If that experiment was seeded for reproducibility (specified `--seed` argument), one should obtain exactly the same results.
 ```console
 python src/train.py --config-file /path/to/experiment/config.json